visgl/luma.gl/docs/api-reference/shadertools/shadertools-picking.md

 `vec4 picking_filterHighlightColor(vec4 color)`

-### picking_filterColor

- If picking active, returns the current vertex's picking color set by `picking_setPickingColor`, otherwise returns non-picking color, which is highlight color if the pixel belongs to currently selected model, unmodified argument if not.

-`vec4 picking_filterColor(vec4 color)`

 ## Remarks

-* It is strongly recommended that `picking_filterColor` is called last in a fragment shader, as the picking color (returned when picking is enabled) must not be modified in any way (and alpha must remain 1) or picking results will not be correct.
+* It is strongly recommended that `picking_filterPickingColor` is called last in a fragment shader, as the picking color (returned when picking is enabled) must not be modified in any way (and alpha must remain 1) or picking results will not be correct.